Vanessa22400/Marketing_Measurement_Incrementality_Analysis/README.md

 ---

-## Strategic Perspective
+# Strategic Perspective

 This project was intentionally designed to simulate the responsibilities of a Measurement Implementation Expert working with DACH advertisers.

-Beyond technical modeling, the analysis emphasizes business interpretation, regional differences, statistical validation and communication of actionable insights to decision-makers.
+Beyond technical modeling, the analysis emphasizes business interpretation, regional differences, statistical validation and the translation of analytical findings into actionable recommendations.

-The goal was not only to measure performance, but to understand whether marketing investments are truly generating incremental business value.
+The goal was not only to measure marketing performance, but to determine whether advertising investments generated real incremental business value.

 ---

-## Conclusion
+# Conclusion

-This project demonstrates how modern marketing measurement goes beyond traditional attribution models.
+This project demonstrates how modern marketing measurement extends beyond traditional attribution models.

 By combining Conversion Lift studies, statistical significance testing, Marketing Mix Modeling and ROI analysis, it was possible to estimate the true incremental impact of marketing investments across DACH markets.

+### Key Findings

+- **28.6% Relative Conversion Lift**
+- **Statistically significant uplift across all markets**
-The results indicate that advertising generated meaningful incremental value, with Google Ads emerging as the strongest contributing channel and Switzerland achieving the highest marketing efficiency.
+- **Google Ads as the strongest contributing channel (0.453 MMM coefficient)**
+- **Switzerland achieving the highest ROI (590.9%)**
+- **Clear opportunities for regional budget optimization**

-Most importantly, the project illustrates how data-driven measurement frameworks can support more informed budget allocation decisions in privacy-focused marketing environments.
+Most importantly, the project shows how measurement frameworks can support data-driven budget allocation decisions and help marketers focus investments where incremental business impact is highest.